kubernetes101/pib-dev/advanced-scenarios/canary/README.md

   - Observe `status` and `weight` for canary promotion

     > - Flagger detects the deployment version change and starts a new rollout with 20% traffic progression
-    > - Once canary `status` is updated to `Succedded`, 100% of the traffic should be routed to new version
+    > - Once canary `status` is updated to `Succeeded`, 100% of the traffic should be routed to new version

   - Press `enter` again and scroll to bottom to see events
-  - Press `escpe` to go back
+  - Press `escape` to go back
   - Exit K9s: `:q <enter>`
   - Exit from cluster: `exit <enter>`